 - Lottery (instant games and lotto at retailers)

 Legal New Mexico Gambling Sites and Apps

 Horseracing is the only form of explicitly legal online gambling in New Mexico.
 Sites like BetAmerica, TVG and TwinSpires accept players from the state.

 Daily fantasy sports contests are presumed to be a legal skill game in New Mexico.
 All major sites accept players in the state.
 These include DraftKings, FanDuel, Fantasy Draft and Yahoo.

-Online Gambling Laws in New Mexico
+New Mexico Online Gambling Laws

 There are no New Mexico laws that directly pertain to online gambling.
 Gambling is presumed illegal unless licensed by the state.
 Online horse racing is permitted through the federal Interstate Horseracing Act of 1978.
 It is regulated by the New Mexico Racing Commission.
 Mobile horse bettors must be at least 18 years old.

 Daily fantasy sports are not regulated by the state.
 Bills to change that have failed to gain traction.
 Daily fantasy sports companies accept players that are at least 18 years old.

 There are no licensed websites that offer online poker, casino games or sports betting in Missouri.
 These are considered illegal.